LG Display reports stronger profit on iPhone demand, rising panel prices

 But the lower supply of large-sized glass could further lift panel prices in the first quarter, offsetting the impact of any fall in shipments, they added.

-Revenue rose 16% to 7.5 trillion won, LG Display said in a regulatory filing.
-Its shares fell 0.6% by 0116 GMT compared with a 0.9% rise in the wider market, which analysts put down to profit-taking.
+Its shares fell 5% on Wednesday compared with a 0.6% drop in the wider market, which analysts put down to profit-taking.
+The stock has still gained some 63% since the start of November.

 ($1 = 1,101.0000 won)

-Reporting by Joyce Lee and Heekyong Yang; Editing by Chris Reese and Richard Pullin
+Reporting by Joyce Lee and Heekyong Yang; Editing by Chris Reese, Richard Pullin and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.